tv news bc rain flooding salmon found wriggling as water recedes

 To retrieve that tape the fish was on tv wriggling and alive in the water in Duncan.
 True.

-The water is picked up in the mid pacific, near the Hawaiian Islands (henceforth the name) and carried across to the coast.
-After crossing the mountains in the west and dropping this precipitation (at several inches per day), the disturbance, now dry, carries on eastward and becomes a
+The water is picked up in the middle of the Pacific, near the Hawaiian Islands (hence the name).
+Once the disturbance crosses the mountains and drops this precipitation (at several inches per day), it moves eastward and becomes a

 Chinook wind in the prairie part of the continent.